streamnative/pulsar-hub/connectors/kafka-source/3.1.0.4/kafka-source.md

 Apache Kafka: Ensure you have a running Kafka instance.
 You can follow the official Kafka [Quickstart guide](https://kafka.apache.org/quickstart) to set up a Kafka instance if you don't have one already.

 ### 1. Create a connector
-Depending on the environment, there are several ways to create an Kafka source connector:
+Depending on the environment, there are several ways to create a Kafka source connector:

 - [Create a Connector on StreamNative Cloud](https://docs.streamnative.io/docs/connector-create).
 - [Create a Connector with Function worker](https://pulsar.apache.org/docs/io-quickstart/).